CrossRef/event-data-user-guide/docs/data/evidence-records.md

 ### Observations to Candidates to Matches to Events

-Each observation may or may not ultimately yield Events.
+Each Observation may or may not ultimately yield Events.

-The first step is to create a set of Candidates for each observation.
+The first step is to create a set of Candidates for each Observation.
 For example some `plaintext` may contain something that looks like a DOI and something that looks like an Article Landing Page URL.
 The webpage at the end of a `content-url` may contain something that looks like an Article Landing Page in the HTML of that page.

-The set of available candidate types are:
+The set of available Candidate types are:

  - `doi-url` - a full DOI URL
  - `pii` - a Publication Item Identifier